CUBRID/cubrid-manual/en/sql/dblink.rst

 GATEWAY
 ==============================================

 A gateway is a middleware that mediates between the CUBRID database and heterogeneous databases and is similar to a broker.
-The gateway connects to a heterogeneous database server (Oracle/MySQL), retrieves data, and delivers it to the CUBRID database server.
+The gateway connects to a heterogeneous database server (Oracle/MySQL etc), retrieves data, and delivers it to the CUBRID database server.

 A cubrid system including a gateway has a multi-hierarchical structure including cub_gateway and cub_cas_cgw as shown in the figure below.